Frequently Asked Questions

 What sets Sparkman Nutrition, LLC apart from the rest?

-Alexa Sparkman has been an expert in this profession for over 30 years and has made her mark in the industry with her success in nutritional therapy and behavioral change.
-Alexa and her associates believe in client-driven counseling that allows clients to set their own goals with evidenced based nutritional guidance.
+The founder of Sparkman Nutrition, Alexa Sparkman, has been an expert in this profession for over 40 years and has made her mark in the industry with her success in nutritional therapy and behavioral change.
+The dietitians at Sparkman Nutrition believe in client-driven counseling that allows clients to set their own goals with evidenced based nutritional guidance.
 Clients leave sessions with enhanced motivation for changing behavior.

 What do I bring the day of my appointment?